hacksparrow/mongoose-pages/README.md

 }, docsPerPage, anchorId); // pagination options go here
 ```

-If you want to request the first page, just ommit the `anchorId` parameter.
+If you want to request the first page, just omit the `anchorId` parameter.

 ```
 User.findPaginated({}, function (err, result) {